jsay/geoInd/README.md

-# Object/ Objet

-Relating Geographical Indications to biophysical characteristics of vineyards for the *Côte d'Or* region (Burgundy, France).

-Relier les Appellations d'Origine Contrôlée aux caractéristiques biophysiques des vignobles de Côte d'Or (Bourgogne).
+# The Informational Content of Geographical Indications

 # English version